Iteration Layer

 Open the n8n canvas and add a new node.
 Search for “Schedule Trigger” and add it.

-Step 2: Postgres Node (Query Sales Data)
+Step 2: Postgres Node (Query Approved Invoice Data)

 Add a Postgres node (or MySQL, MSSQL, or any database node that fits your stack).
 Configure your database credentials and enter the query: